alex-w/HYG-Database/athyg/README.md

 Versions v0.2 and v0.3 have the same field structure as v1.0.

-### Current Version (v1.0) Source Data And Assembly:
+### Current Version (v1.x) Source Data And Assembly:

-The data sources for version 1.0 are:
+The data sources for version 1.1 are:

 - The full Tycho-2 catalog available from https://cdsarc.cds.unistra.fr/viz-bin/cat/I/259#/browse .
 - The first Tycho-2 Supplemental catalog, available from https://cdsarc.cds.unistra.fr/ftp/cats/I/259/suppl_1.dat.gz.
 - A link table catalog between Tycho-2 and Henry Draper, generated from the catalog at https://cdsarc.cds.unistra.fr/viz-bin/qcat?J/A+A/386/709.
 - A link table catalog between Tycho-2 and Gaia DR3.
 I used the query facility at https://gaia.aip.de/query/.
 Details of the specific query are in the details_v1.md file.
+- A collection of relatively bright stars (V < 10.0) that were missing valid Gaia distances after the first 4 catalogs above were linked.
+These were queried in SIMBAD and Gaia information added for ones that had a valid Gaia parallax reference.
-- HYG v3.5, from this site.
+- HYG v3.6.1, from this site.
 - A collection of data for Gliese IDs from SIMBAD (https://simbad.cds.unistra.fr/simbad/) that linked Gliese IDs to Tycho-2 and Gaia DR3 IDs when no other linking information was available.
 The list of Gliese IDs was taken directly from the HYG catalog and matched to other catalogs via automated queries to SIMBAD.

-The first four catalogs, after correcting a few cross-reference errors, consitute the Augmented Tycho or AT catalog.
-This catalog contains every valid (both position and magnitude are present and within reasonable bounds) Tycho-2 star from the main and first supplemental Tycho-2 catalogs, along with the cross-reference IDs to Henry Draper and Gaia DR3 and, when available, Gaia DR3 distances.
+The first five catalogs, after correcting a few cross-reference errors, consitute the Augmented Tycho or AT catalog.
+This catalog contains every valid (both position and magnitude are present and within reasonable bounds) Tycho-2 star from the main and first supplemental Tycho-2 catalogs, along with the cross-reference IDs to Henry Draper and Gaia and, when available, Gaia DR2 or DR3 distances.

-Linking the AT catalog to HYG v3.5 via the HIPPARCOS and Henry Draper IDs in AT gives most HYG cross-references, which add HYG data such as proper name, Bayer and Flamsteed IDs, and spectral type to the catalog for the linked stars.
+Linking the AT catalog to HYG v3.6.1 via the HIPPARCOS and Henry Draper IDs in AT gives most HYG cross-references, which add HYG data such as proper name, Bayer and Flamsteed IDs, and spectral type to the catalog for the linked stars.

 Finally, most unlinked HYG records (no HIPPARCOS or Henry Draper IDs) can be linked via the Gliese ID and a suitable Tycho-2 or Gaia DR3 ID found via SIMBAD.
 The list of Gliese IDs included all single and "A" multiple star components from HYG, as well as a few selected secondary or tertiary stars when they were well-separated and well-characterized in all catalogs.

 The end result, after fixing a few more cross-reference errors and validating subsets of the data against other lists -- e.g., the Wikipedia article on nearest stars, https://en.wikipedia.org/wiki/List_of_nearest_stars_and_brown_dwarfs -- is the AT-HYG catalog.

+### Additional Details

+Information about how this data set was generated are in the "details" files:

+- `details_v0.md`: Information about the alpha (v0.x) releases
+- `details_v1.md`: information about the current (v1.x) releases
+- `details_v1_errata.md`: Information about various source catalog errors found, and corrected in, v1.0

 #### Source Indicator meanings:

 Source indicator fields ("*_src") identify the data source used for a value.
 The indicator fields apply to fields for the following data: